cely-tools/docs/docs/includes/understanding_keychain/2_get-item.md

 > By default, your app can freely retrieve its own keychain items but not those of other apps.
 However, keychain services does provide mechanisms for broadening or narrowing that accessibility, for example, using the [`kSecAttrAccessGroup`](https://developer.apple.com/documentation/security/ksecattraccessgroup) attribute.

-Below is an example to query data from Keychain.
-Take note that we are only searching across `kSecAttrServer` and not including `kSecAttrAccount`.
-Encountering the [`errSecItemNotFound`](./#errsecitemnotfound) error is common with this operation.
+Use the [`SecItemCopyMatching(_:)`](https://developer.apple.com/documentation/security/1398306-secitemcopymatching) function to query item(s) from Keychain.
+With the example below, take note that we are only searching across `kSecAttrServer` and not including `kSecAttrAccount`.

 ```swift
 @IBAction func QueryClicked(_ sender: Any) {